dmitrypol/dmitrypol.github.io/_posts/2016-05-14-redis_rails_more.markdown

 ### Method caching

-Let's imaging you have a online fundraising system where Users give Donations to Fundraisers.
+Let's imagine you have a online fundraising system where Users give Donations to Fundraisers.

 {% highlight ruby %}
 class Fundraiser